-In 2021, an emergency feral horse gather was conducted within the Stone Cabin Herd Management Area (HMA).
-The Bureau of Land Management (BLM) gathered 322 horses (below the planned 450).
+In 2021, an emergency feral horse gather was conducted within the Stone Cabin HMA.
+The BLM gathered 322 horses, well below the planned 450.
 Although this gather will provide short-term benefits for antelope, mule deer, and wintering elk that reside in the valley, feral horses continue to expand and compete directly with native wildlife.

 In February 2022, an additional feral horse gather occurred within the Pancake and Sand Springs West HMAs.
 During the gather, 2,054 feral horses were removed.
-The post-gather BLM population estimate is still above Appropriate Management Level (AML).
+The postgather population estimate from the BLM is still above AML.
 Regardless, antelope, mule deer, and bighorn sheep populations will benefit from these gathers.

-Multiple U.S. Forest Service pinyon and juniper removal projects have been conducted in Little Fish Lake Valley, Unit 162.
+Multiple USFS pinyon and juniper removal projects have been conducted in Little Fish Lake Valley, Unit 162.
 In 2017, about 700 acres of pinyon and juniper were treated near Clear Creek.
 In 2018, 500 acres of pinyon and juniper were treated near Horse Canyon and approximately 2,000 acres south of Danville Canyon via lop and scatter techniques.
 Another 217 acres of pinyon and juniper were treated near Pasco Canyon with the help of local resource conservation programs.
 The removal of these trees will allow the herbaceous understory to regenerate providing enhanced forage and habitat for ungulates in winter and fall months.

 Feral equid competition continues to be a major concern for all wildlife in Area 16.
-The Department explores and supports avenues to mitigate the impacts these nonnative species have on Nevada's wildlife.
+The NDOW explores and supports avenues to mitigate the impacts these nonnative species have on Nevada's wildlife.
 Critical water sources and mesic sites are being fenced to limit the impacts on available water and riparian habitat.
 This winter's snowpack will be a welcome relief, reinvigorating browse, grasses, and forb species.
 Although, without feral horse herd round ups or contractions, mule deer, elk, antelope, and bighorn sheep recovery will be abated.